Ledger line

 Music for bass clef instruments, such as the cello, bassoon or trombone, use tenor clef for the high notes rather than the treble clef.
-Alto clef is used for the alto trombone, and for the tenor trombone parts in Russian repertoire.
+Alto clef is used for the viola, the alto trombone, and for the tenor trombone parts in Russian repertoire.
 Bass trombone and tuba use the bass clef only.

 A ledger line is also used to support a half rest halfrest or whole rest wholerest where there are multiple voices on one staff and such a rest is forced above or below the staff.
 (The rare double whole rest is suspended between two ledger lines in this situation.)